calsandaruwan/er-tool/README.md

 * No validations are used (validations should be added to ignore unwanted path creation eg- Drawing the same path twice, drawing paths between mismatchind data types etc)

 ### `Bugs`
-* Tables should be dropped in side the canvas, which is marked with the border.
-If not it will throw an error
+* There can be error while calculating path, if tables are overlapped while having relationships

 ### `Tech`
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).